Year-round tax-planning and tax-saving strategies

 1. Stay in your target tax bracket

 Adjusting your income to stay in your target tax bracket is one way to manage taxes.
 You can do this by accelerating or deferring your income.
-For example, you can use a Roth conversion to move your future income to the current year, while contributing to retirement accounts like traditional IRAs and 401(k) plans will move income to a later year.
+For example, you can accelerate by using a Roth conversion to move your future income to the current year.
+Or you can defer income to a later year by contributing to retirement accounts like traditional IRAs and 401(k) plans.
 It's all about finding the right balance.

 Ashley Greene, a Vanguard wealth planning specialist and co-author of the Fundamentals of tax planning: Beyond the basics whitepaper explained, “When you consider all the taxes you pay over time, paying more taxes today may net you the optimal results over the course of your lifetime.”